shiveshc/CRF_Cell_ID/Readme.md

 	[],...
 	{image1,'sample_run\sample_data1\img1_markers','sample_run\sample_data1\img1_marker_names.xlsx'})
 ```
+In the above, automatic segmentation will be performed only for `image2` and not for `image1`.

+#### 2. Specifying landmarks in image channels
 Next we'll specify landmark information in channels by going through each landmark channel one-by-one, specifying landmark cell in each channel (via user input) and entering the selected cell's name.
 The prompt at terminal will ask for which image channels should be used for specifying landmarks

 ```
 Enter which channels to use for specifying landmarks e.g [2,4] else enter blank (single quotes) -
 ```

-We'll use `image1` channel to specify identities of easily identified cells in whole-brain stack as well as the landmark channel, thus, enter [1,2].
-Note, here 1 always denotes the `img1` argument and channel 2 onwards denote images provided in `varargin`
+We'll use `image1` channel to specify identities of easily identified cells in whole-brain stack as well as the landmark channel i.e `image2`, thus, enter [1,2].
+Note, here 1 always denotes the `img1` argument and channel 2 onwards denote images provided in `varargin`.
+If you do not want to specify landmarks in any channel, enter `[]`

 ```
 Enter which channels to use for specifying landmarks e.g [2,4] else enter blank (single quotes) -[1,2]
 ```

 In this case we'll first see `image2` for specifying landmarks.
-With the cursors on the image, users can click on any cell whose identity they eant to fix.
+With the cursors on the image, users can click on any cell whose identity they want to specify.
 We also get the following prompt on terminal

 <img src = "extra/landmark_1.jpg" width=70% >

 ```
-Enter which channels to use for specifying landmarks e.g [2,4] else enter blank (single quotes) -[1,2]

-ans =

-    "Click on a landmark cell, then enter its name on terminal e.g. 'RMEL'"

 Enter name of the selected landmark e.g. 'RMEL' -
 ```

-After clicking on the cell on the image e.g. the one highlighted in image we'' enter its name on the terminal 'RMEV'.
+After clicking on the cell on the image e.g. the one highlighted in image above we enter its name on the terminal 'RMEV'.

 ```
 Enter name of the selected landmark e.g. 'RMEL' -'RMEV'